-You can measure how many people visit your website and how many times they revisited.
-You can also measure how long they stayed on your website and how many pages they went through before leaving.
-Most importantly, you can measure the percentage of people who ended in a purchase.
+You can measure how many people visit your website and how many times they revisit.
+You can also calculate how long they stayed on your website and how many pages they went through before leaving.
+Most importantly, you can measure the percentage of people who ended a purchase.

-All in all, e-commerce analytics monitor various metrics that can be used to measure the performance of your website with regard to customers, sales, and marketing.
+All in all, e-commerce analytics monitor various metrics that can be used to measure the performance of your website regarding customers, sales, and marketing.
 You can then adjust your strategy accordingly.

 Why Does Your Online Business Need One?